bfla/reading-list/prototypes/README.md

 - Creates a new object with another object as its prototype (delegate)
 - Alter objects without affecting other objects
 - Conserve memory (the prototype is just one object in memory)
+- Very useful for sharing public methods between objects
+- 'Flyweight pattern': Store reusable properties and methods on a delegate object.
+This way, objects don't create unnecessary copies that must be stored in memory.
+Some programmers use this for nearly every object, especially in memory-intensive applications like games.
 - Sharing state (nonmethod data) on a prototype is commonly considered an anti-pattern.
 (Accidental mutations of shared properties are a common source of bugs.
 This is partly due to the pitfall demonstrated below.)